-Discussion: System complexity can impact risk and the ability of organizations to successfully carry out their missions and business functions.
-An enterprise architecture can help provide greater understanding of information and operational technologies included in the initial design and development of information systems and is a prerequisite for achieving resilience and survivability of those systems in an environment of increasingly sophisticated threats.
-Enterprise architecture is a management practice used to maximize the effectiveness of mission/business processes and information resources and to achieve mission and business success.
-Enterprise architecture provides a singular opportunity for organizations to consolidate, standardize, and optimize information and technology assets.
-An effectively implemented architecture produces systems that are more transparent and therefore, easier to understand and protect.
-Enterprise architecture also establishes an unambiguous connection from investments to measurable performance improvements.
-The placement of a system within the enterprise architecture is important as it provides greater visibility and understanding about the other systems (internal and external) that are connected to the system and can also be used to establish security domains for increased levels of protection for the system.
+1633 Discussion: System complexity can impact risk and the ability of organizations to successfully carry out 1634 their missions and business functions.
+An enterprise architecture can help provide greater understanding 1635 of information and operational technologies included in the initial design and development of information 1636 systems and is a prerequisite for achieving resilience and survivability of those systems in an environment 1637 of increasingly sophisticated threats.
+Enterprise architecture is a management practice used to maximize 1638 the effectiveness of mission/business processes and information resources and to achieve mission and 1639 business success.
+Enterprise architecture provides a singular opportunity for organizations to consolidate, 1640 standardize, and optimize information and technology assets.
+An effectively implemented architecture 1641 produces systems that are more transparent and therefore, easier to understand and protect.
+Enterprise 1642 architecture also establishes an unambiguous connection from investments to measurable performance 1643 improvements.
+The placement of a system within the enterprise architecture is important as it provides 1644 greater visibility and understanding about the other systems (internal and external) that are connected to 1645 the system and can also be used to establish security domains for increased levels of protection for the 1646 system.

-The security architecture and the privacy architecture are integral parts of the enterprise architecture.
-These architectures represent the parts of the enterprise architecture related to the implementation of security and privacy requirements.
-The primary purpose of the security and privacy architectures is to ensure that security and privacy requirements are consistently and cost-effectively met in organizational systems and are aligned with the risk management strategy.
-The security and privacy architectures provide a roadmap that facilitates traceability from the strategic goals and objectives of organizations, through protection needs and security and privacy requirements, to specific security and privacy solutions provided by people, processes, and technologies.
+1647The security architecture and the privacy architecture are integral parts of the enterprise architecture.1648These architectures represent the parts of the enterprise architecture related to the implementation of1649security and privacy requirements.
+The primary purpose of the security and privacy architectures is to1650ensure that security and privacy requirements are consistently and cost-effectively met in organizational1651systems and are aligned with the risk management strategy.
+The security and privacy architectures1652provide a roadmap that facilitates traceability from the strategic goals and objectives of organizations,1653through protection needs and security and privacy requirements, to specific security and privacy solutions

-References: [SP 800-39] (Mission/Business Process Level); [SP 800-64]; [SP 800-160-1] (System Requirements Definition Process); [NIST CSF] (Core [Identify Function]; Profiles); [OMB FEA].
+- 1654 provided by people, processes, and technologies. - 1655References: [SP 800-39] (Mission/Business Process Level); [SP 800-64]; [SP 800-160-1] (System1656Requirements Definition Process); [NIST CSF] (Core [Identify Function]; Profiles); [OMB FEA].

-SYSTEM REGISTRATION
+1657 SYSTEM REGISTRATION

-TASK P-17 Register the system with organizational program or management offices.

-Potential Inputs: Organizational policy on system registration; system information.

-Potential Outputs: Registered system in accordance with organizational policy.

-Supporting Role: Mission or Business Owner; Chief Information Officer; System Security Officer; System Privacy Officer.

-System Development Life Cycle Phase: New - Initiation (concept/requirements definition).
-Existing - Operations/Maintenance.

-Discussion: System registration, in accordance with organizational policy, serves to inform the governing organization of plans to develop the system or the existence of the system; the key characteristics of the system; and the expected security and privacy implications for the organization due to the operation and use of the system.
-System registration provides organizations with a management and tracking tool to facilitate bringing the system into the enterprise architecture, implementation of protections that are commensurate with risk, and security and privacy posture reporting in accordance with applicable laws, executive orders, directives, regulations, policies, or standards.
-As part of the system registration process, organizations add the system to the organization-wide system inventory.
-System registration information is updated with system categorization and system characterization information upon completion of the Categorize step.
+- 1658 TASK P-17 Register the system with organizational program or management offices. - 1659 Potential Inputs: Organizational policy on system registration; system information. - 1660 Potential Outputs: Registered system in accordance with organizational policy. - 1661 Primary Responsibility: System Owner. - Supporting Role: Mission or Business Owner; Chief Information Officer; System Security Officer; System Privacy Officer. - 1664System Development Life Cycle Phase: New Initiation (concept/requirements definition).1665Existing Operations/Maintenance. - 1666 Discussion: System registration, in accordance with organizational policy, serves to inform the governing organization of plans to develop the system or the existence of the system; the key characteristics of the

+- system; and the expected security and privacy implications for the organization due to the operation and use of the system.
+System registration provides organizations with a management and tracking tool to - 1669 use of the system.
+System registration provides organizations with a management and tracking tool to 1670 facilitate bringing the system into the enterprise architecture, implementation of protections that are - 1671 commensurate with risk, and security and privacy posture reporting in accordance with applicable laws, - 1672 executive orders, directives, regulations, policies, or standards.
+As part of the system registration process, - 1673 organizations add the system to the organization-wide system inventory.
+System registration information - 1674 is updated with system categorization and system characterization information upon completion of the - 1675 Categorize step. - 1676 References: None.
-References: None.

-3.2 CATEGORIZE 67
+3.2 CATEGORIZE 67 1677